AMBOSS LiSA vs Glass Health — 2026 Comparison

 | Pro | $90/month | $81/month | Unlimited ambient scribing, CDS, and more |

 The pricing comparison: AMBOSS costs $21.58-$29.99/month for clinicians and provides a medical reference library.
-Glass Health’s free Lite tier includes both ambient scribing and clinical decision support at no cost — features AMBOSS does not offer at any price.
-Glass Health’s Pro plan at $90/month includes unlimited ambient scribing plus the full CDS platform.
-A clinician using AMBOSS plus a separate scribe tool would pay more in total than Glass Health while maintaining two separate platforms that don’t share context.
+Glass Health''s free Lite tier includes both ambient scribing and clinical decision support at no cost.
+The reviewed AMBOSS public materials emphasize a different workflow.
+Glass Health''s Pro plan at $90/month includes unlimited ambient scribing plus the full CDS platform.
+A clinician using AMBOSS plus a separate scribe tool would pay more in total than Glass Health while maintaining two separate platforms that don''t share context.

 Try Glass Health free — scribing and CDS in one platform →